JoseTomas-TomTom/Parallel-DQN-for-Autonomous-Lane-Keeping/README.md

 - k(·) is the lane curvature,
 - d_preview = 15 m is a preview distance.

-The curvature terms k(x_t) and k(x_t + d_preview) are not used directly in the vehicle dynamics; instead, they are provided as “preview features” so the agent can anticipate upcoming bends in the road.
+Although curvature values are included in the observation, the current implementation uses a straight lane; curvature is provided only as a noisy preview feature rather than modifying the lane geometry.

 The network output is a discrete steering action δ_t selected from 15 uniformly spaced values in the range [−0.25, 0.25] rad.
 A simple safety layer clamps and rate-limits the steering command so that |δ_t| ≤ 0.25 rad and |δ_t − δ_{t−1}| ≤ 0.5 rad/s, which keeps the policy within physically reasonable bounds.